Janessa Leoné, Founder of JANESSA LEONE

 I had a friend who sent it to an editor, Hillary Kerr, founder of Who What Wear, and she was a huge supporter.
 She called me into her office and gave me advice and sent it out to her editor friends and then it kind of grew.
 At this time, I was working as a nanny.
 I was nannying for the first three years of my business.
 I even had employees and I was going to work as a nanny so that I could pay their salaries.

-M: How often to you launch a new collection?
+Melissa: How often do you launch a new collection?